 - 8. Waivers and modifications will only be granted in exceptional circumstances and when supported by documentary evidence. - 9.
 Applications for waiver or modification are to be made using the form prescribed by the Inns for consideration by the Nominated Officer of the applicant's Inn. - 10.
 Appeal against the Nominated Officer's decision will be made to the Treasurer of the applicant's Inn or their representative(s).
 Applicants may ask the Bar Standards Board to review the decision of the Treasurer. - 11.
-Normally consideration will only be given to waiving or modifying a maximum of two Qualifying Sessions. - 12.
-Examples of exceptional circumstances are set out below: (the table is not exhaustive).
+Normally consideration will only be given to waiving or modifying a maximum of two Qualifying Sessions.

 Event Evidence Required a.
 Severe transport disruption National news report; travel document etc. b.
-Medical condition (self or dependant) Doctor's certificate or supporting statement c.
-Bereavement Supporting document/statement d.
+Medical condition (self or dependant) Doctor's certificate or supporting statement С. Bereavement Supporting document/statement d.
 International visa/travel difficulties Supporting document/statement e.
 Other compassionate reason Supporting statement